Arc of a Circle

 • Chord

-The line segment connecting the endpoints of an arc, A and B, is called a chord.
-Each arc corresponds to a particular chord.
+The straight line segment joining the endpoints of an arc is called a chord.
+Every arc has an associated chord.

 • Circular Sector

-The area enclosed by an arc and the two radii connecting its endpoints to the circle's center is known as a circular sector.
+The region enclosed by an arc and the two radii connecting its endpoints to the center of the circle is called a circular sector.

 • Circular Segment

-The area enclosed by an arc and its corresponding chord is known as a circular segment.
+The region enclosed by an arc and its corresponding chord is called a circular segment.

 Please feel free to point out any errors or typos, or share suggestions to improve these notes.
 English isn't my first language, so if you notice any mistakes, let me know, and I'll be sure to fix them.